-value consistent with the definition of a given particular quantity
+value consistent with the definition of a given particular quantity conventional true value (of a quantity)

-NOTE 1 This is a value that would be obtained by a perfect measurement.

-NOTE 2 True values are by nature indeterminate.

-NOTE 3 The indefinite article "a", rather than the definite article "the", is used in conjunction with "true value" because there may be many values consistent with the definition of a given particular quantity.
+- NOTE 1 This is a value that would be obtained by a perfect measurement. - NOTE 2 True values are by nature indeterminate. - NOTE 3 The indefinite article "a", rather than the definite article "the", is used in conjunction with "true value" because there may be many values consistent with the definition of a given particular quantity.

-Guide Comment: See Annex D, in particular D.3.5, for the reasons why the term "true value" is not used in this Guide and why the terms "true value of a measurand" (or of a quantity) and "value of a measurand" (or of a quantity) are viewed as equivalent.
+Guide Comment: See Annex \underline{D} , in particular $\underline{D.3.5}$, for the reasons why the term "true value" is not used in this Guide and why the terms "true value of a measurand" (or of a quantity) and "value of a measurand" (or of a quantity) are viewed as equivalent.